dinaypatil-web/smartfinhub/docs/prd.md

 - **Tab 4 - Accounts**: Detailed view of all accounts with quick statement access
 - User can switch between tabs by clicking on tab headers
 - Active tab highlighted with visual indicator
-- Each tab loads relevant content dynamically\n- Tab selection persists during user session
+- Each tab loads relevant content dynamically
+- Tab selection persists during user session

-\n#### 2.4.2 Financial Summary (Overview Tab)
+#### 2.4.2 Financial Summary (Overview Tab)
 - Current Assets: Sum of Cash and Bank Account balances
 - Current Liabilities: Sum of Credit Card balances only
 - Liquid Assets: Sum of Cash and Bank Account balances